 What is Jewellery Design?: Fees, Top Institutes, Careers & Salary 2026

-Jewellery Design courses teach students about the fundamental concepts of the designing process and manufacturing of jewellery materials from scratch.
-Students pursuing this course get opportunities to learn from Jewellery Design professionals, which helps them get hands-on training and develop the relevant skills important to thrive in this constantly evolving field.
+Jewellery Design courses teach about the basic concepts of the design process and the manufacturing of jewellery materials from scratch.
+Students get opportunities to learn from Jewellery Design professionals, which helps them get hands-on training and develop relevant skills important in this constantly evolving field.

 Jewellery Design Course Details: Highlights

 A Jewellery Designer is a person who is trained in such a way that they have architectural and functional knowledge of different materials, compositions, fabrication techniques, wearability, and market trends.
-Candidates interested in this specialisation can check the key points related to Jewellery Design in the following table:
+You can check the key points related to Jewellery Design in the following table.

 |---|---|